rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing a ranking consensus from several linear rankings
 ``````````````````````````````````````````````````````````

-To compare for instance the four rankings we have previously obtained with *ranking-by-scoring* strategies, it is worthwhile vizualizing the **ranking consensus**  one may observe between the *Copeland*, the *NetFlows* and both *Bachet* ranking results.
-To compute such a ranking consensus we make usage in :numref:`RankingConsensus` of the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class (see Line 20).
+To compare for instance the four rankings we have previously obtained with *ranking-by-scoring* strategies, it is worthwhile vizualizing the **ranking consensus**  one may observe between the *Copeland*, the *NetFlows* and both *Bachet* ranking results (see :numref:`RankingConsensus` Lines 16-19).
+To compute such a ranking consensus we make usage of the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class (see Lines 20-21).

 .. code-block:: pycon
    :name: RankingConsensus
    :caption: Computing a rankings consensus
-   :emphasize-lines: 15-18,20,32-33
+   :emphasize-lines: 16-19,20-21,33-34

    >>> from outrankingDigraphs import *
    >>> t = RandomCBPerformanceTableau(numberOfActions=9,